 “I’m proud to have been an independent voice in the City Council, and that’s what I want to continue to be — the voice of the working people,” he said.

-Sigcho-Lopez has been endorsed by the Chicago Teachers Union and United Working Families.
-He’s gotten heavy financial support from unions, including about $30,000 in recent contributions from the CTU and SEIU, records show.
+Sigcho-Lopez heavy financial support from unions, including around $40,000 in contributions from the Chicago Teachers Union and SEIU, records show.

 Listen to “It’s All Good: A Block Club Chicago Podcast”: